RobTillaart/AtomicWeight/README.md

 #### Must

-- improve documentation
+- improve and reorganize documentation
-  - reorganize.
-- float => double
+- float => double for precision.
-- EV is at the end of range float...

 #### Should